input-output-hk/mithril/docs/website/root/manual/operate/become-mithril-spo.md

 - :warning: Follow our [**#ask-mithril**](https://discord.gg/5kaErDKDRq) Discord channel or our [**GitHub repository**](https://github.com/input-output-hk/mithril/releases?q=pre) for new pre-releases to install.
 - If you have any technical issues or would like to provide feedback, feel free to ask questions on the [**#ask-mithril**](https://discord.gg/5kaErDKDRq) Discord channel.

-Each **Mithril network** has its own configuration, which can be found in the [Configuration parameters](#configuration-parameters) section of this guide.
+Each **Mithril network** has its own configuration, which can be found in the [Network configurations](../getting-started/network-configurations.md) page.

 ## Step 2: Get Mithril ready for `mainnet`